rrrene/inch/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+Inch would not be here without Loren Segal's YARD.

 ## TODOs